telatin/blini/paper/paper2.md

 of length of at least 1000 bases.
 The algorithms were expected to group each sequence with its mutated counterparts or with its fragments.
-Performance was evaluated using the Adjusted Rand Index (ARI).
+Performance was evaluated using the Adjusted Rand-Index (ARI).
 Blini's *scale* refers to the fraction of k-mers considered for the operation.
 Scale 50 means that 1/50 of k-mers were used.